philipckwan/pck_encrypt_decrypt/README.md

 <enc-01>12345abcde 00000</enc-01>
 -----RESULTS END-----
 ```
-The results is successfully decrypted to the original text.<br/>
+The results is successfully decrypted to the original text, and displayed on the console.<br/>

-You may also decrypt the text with the interactive mode.<br/>
+You may also decrypt the text with the interactive mode, with ```deci``` as the option<br/>
+You can copy and pasted the encrypted text when the tool prompts for it:<br/>
 ```
 $ ./pck_encrypt_decrypt.sh deci
 ...